MRI THUMB

 FAQs

-How long does an MRI of the thumb take?
+How long does an MRI thumb take?

 What is the estimated cost of an MRI for the thumb?